scantist-ossops-m2/ceph-ci/doc/radosgw/lua-scripting.rst

 The ``RGW`` Lua table which is accesible from any context saves the data written into it while execution and this data could be read and used later in any other execution.

-- Background script execution defualt interval is 5 seconds.
+- Background script execution default interval is 5 seconds.

 - Each RGW instance has its own ``RGW`` Lua table, while the Background Context script will run on every instance.